What Does Roadside Assistance Coverage Include?

 Credit Card Roadside Benefits

-- Reimbursement-based cards require you to pay upfront and submit receipts
+- Some cards require you to pay upfront and submit receipts for reimbursement

 Evaluating If You Need Additional Coverage